Documentation: Map of Science

 What are its most important limitations?

-• The Map isn’t built for researching individual people, organizations, or articles.
-It’s better to look first for particular types of research using the Map’s filters, then browse information about the people, organizations, and articles related to that research - not the other way around.
+• The Map isn’t built for finding individual publications or authors.
+Instead, you can look for research fields or organizations using the Map’s filters, then browse information about the publications and authors related to that research.
 Read more >>

-• The Map doesn’t cover unpublished research.
+• The Map does not include unpublished research.
 Its data sources only include research that has been publicly released.
-We believe these sources cover the large majority of published research worldwide, but we have no way of knowing how much unpublished research exists, or how different it would look if unpublished research were somehow included.
+We believe these sources cover a significant fraction of research worldwide (and the large majority of published research in English), but we have no way of knowing how much unpublished research exists, or how different it would look if unpublished research were included.
 More details >>

 • Some features are missing or limited in mobile.
 For the full version of the Map, we recommend using a desktop browser.